Reservations

 Visible at the center of the first photo is the two-story, Bay View Pavilion.
 Built in 1921 by Stephen Lynch, the building housed a restaurant and movie theatre, but it was best known for its dance hall.
 Below are photos of the two-story building.

 The two-story building burned in 1928 and was replaced by a more modest one-story building in 1929.
 The new building continued to offer dancing and other entertainment.
 In 1940, it became a roller-skating rink, which lasted until the mid-1980s.
 In 2006, the building was in the process of being converted to condos when it burned down.
 Below are photos of the one-story building.
-In the second photo the roof markings have been removed by the postcard artist.
+In the first photo, an airplane can be seen in the yard in the lower right.
+In the 3rd and 4th postcards, “Alton Bay” lettering has been added to the roof of the building.
+Alton Bay had become a popular seaplane base, and the lettering could be easily seen from the air.

 Emerson’s Store